mb622/is219/README.md

 # is219
-Create a tutorial that explains how JavaScript implements each object oriented principle by using example code and a description.
-You should have a text article written and accompany it with running code with tests in a Github repo.
-You can put your article in the ReadMe.MD file of your repository and you should show the build status of passing from Travis.

 Encapsulation:
 When each object keeps its state private inside of a class.
 Capability of storing related information mutually in a single object.
 Other objects cannot access this state, and can only call a list of public functions called methods.